Best Free AI Tools

 Julius AILimited monthly messagesUnlimited analysis, advanced models

-Bottom line: For most PhD students in early to mid-thesis stages, the free tiers of these tools are more than enough.
+Bottom Line: For most PhD students in early to mid-thesis stages, the free tiers of these tools are more than enough.
 Consider upgrading only when you hit a specific limit that’s blocking your daily workflow.

 Best Tools for Beginners